 Contact us to see

 Do you lack belief in your personal value/worth?
 Are you very critical of yourself?
+Do you have a low opinion of yourself?
 Do you compare yourself negatively with others?
 Do you blame yourself when something goes wrong and attribute good fortune to external influences (i.e. not to yourself)?
 Do you expect others to dislike and criticise you?
 Do you hear criticism from others when this is not the message that is being conveyed?
 Are you drawn to people who mistreat you?
 Do you set very high standards for yourself to try and improve how you feel about yourself?

 A Recent Testimonial

 Clare - Clapham“You’ve been there with me right in my darkest times – I’ve been more vulnerable with you than anyone in my life and shared all of my darkest fears.
 What you do for people who are struggling is such a great thing………So from the bottom of my heart – thank you!
 You’ve helped me to change everything I attract in my life, the way I think, the way I will one day parent and the path that now lies in front of me.
 In one way you could say that your impact will be seen for generations to come”.

-The first step will be to discuss with one of our Therapists the beliefs that you hold about yourself, how these effect how you feel and the choices that you make.
+The first step will be to discuss with one of our Therapists the beliefs that you hold about yourself, how these affect how you feel and the choices that you make.
 Your Psychologist may also ask you about your relationships as we tend to be drawn to people who treat us like we treat ourselves.

-Once your Therapist has a clear idea of your self-esteem and its impact on your life they will teach you techniques to reduce self-criticism and doubt and help you to build a more accepting and nurturing attitude towards yourself.
+Once your Therapist has a clear idea of your self-esteem and its impact on your life they will teach you techniques to reduce self-criticism and doubt and help you learn to build a more accepting, positive and nurturing attitude towards yourself.

-In parallel to this your Therapist will help you to resolve any feelings of anxiety, anger or depression associated with your low self-esteem.
+In parallel to this your Therapist will help you to deal with any feelings of anxiety, anger or depression associated with your low self-esteem.